A mathematical theory of super-resolution and two-point resolution: Stability of super-resolution in dimension one

-In particular, for the case when $n=2$, our estimate demonstrates that when the signal-to-noise ratio $SNR>4$, then the resolution is definitely better than the Rayleigh limit and the "super-resolution in number detection" can be exactly achieved thusly.
+In particular, for the case when $n=2$, our estimate demonstrates that when the signal-to-noise ratio $\mathrm{SNR}>4$, then the resolution is better than the Rayleigh limit and the "super-resolution in number detection" can be achieved thusly.
 This result is already practically important.
-As we will see later, our estimate is very sharp and very close to the true diffraction limit.
+As we will see later, our estimate is very sharp and close to the true two-point resolution limit.

-\begin{remark} Note that the resolution estimate in Theorem \ref{thm:upperboundnumberlimithm0} for the case when $n=2$ holds in general dimensional spaces.
-We will discuss the extension in Section \ref{section:twopointlimit} and give an exact two-point resolution there.
-It is also easy to generalize the estimates in Theorem \ref{thm:upperboundnumberlimithm0} to high-dimensions by the methods in \cite{liu2021mathematicalhighd, liu2022nearly}, whereby we can obtain that

-with the constants $C_1(k,n), C_2(k,n)$ having explicit forms, for the computational resolution limit $ \mathcal D_{k, num}$ defined in the $k$-dimensional space.
-This is out of scope of the current paper and we leave these further estimates to a future work. \end{remark}

 \begin{remark} We remark that our new techniques also provide a way to analyze the stability of number detection for sources with multi-cluster patterns.
 Our former method (also the only one we know of) for analyzing the stability of number detection cannot handle such cases.
 The technique here is the first known method that can tackle the issue.
 But since the current paper focuses on understanding the resolution limits in the super-resolution, the multi-cluster case is out of scope and we leave it as a future work. \end{remark}